Halloween Makes It More Than Spooky on the Road

 - Use a flashlight, and wear retro-reflective strips or patches on your clothing or costume to be more visible to motorists.

-- Be certain that any costume mask does not obstruct vision or hearing.
+- Be certain that the mask does not obstruct vision or hearing.

 - Ensure that costumes do not impede walking or driving ability.